jwc2790/dotfiles/README.md

 - must not require any input other than initial sudo
 - must be testable in a contained environment
 - must be well documented
+- should be able to be run multiple times so that updates can be easily propogated to multiple machines

 ### OS Specific Requirements